GooseYArd/ssr250s/index.md

 "NC250" rather than "SR250S", since the bike is called NC250 everywhere except the US.

+Crossfire published this [parts diagram](XZ250RR-Engine-Parts.pdf) for the ZS177MM.

 Parts for this motor are plentiful and relatively cheap if you don't mind having them shipped from abroad.